open-ods/open-ods/README.md

 More information on the Organisation Data Service can be found [on the HSCIC website](http://systems.hscic.gov.uk/data/ods)

 ## License
-This project is licensed under MIT License.
+This project is licensed under GNU GPL v3.

-Copyright (c) 2016 Matt Stibbs
+Copyright (c) 2016 Matt Stibbs and Tony Yates

 See [LICENSE.md](LICENSE.md).